Personal relationships of Michael Jackson: Wedding

 Jackson and Rowe wed on November 15, 1996, at the Sheraton on the Park Hotel in Sydney, Australia.
 The night before the wedding, Jackson had called Presley, who gave him and Rowe her blessing.
-In front of 15 friends, the pair exchanged vows at the hotel.
-An 8-year-old boy named Anthony, who was Jackson's nephew, served as the best man during the ceremony.
-For the occasion, Jackson had put special effort into his appearance.
+In front of fifteen friends, the pair exchanged vows at the hotel.
+Jackson's 8-year-old nephew, Anthony, served as the best man during the ceremony.

-Media and public reaction to the marriage was negative and cynical.
-Some commentators believed Jackson was marrying a person he did not love, and Rowe was having a baby who may not have been biologically Jackson's.
-The Daily Mirror, a British tabloid newspaper, published a photograph of Rowe on the balcony of an Australian hotel.
-In it, she is seen holding her head in her hands.
-One Jackson biographer stated that the woman's dismayed and exasperated pose was most probably due to the excessive presence of paparazzi below.
-The Daily Mirror ran the photograph while mockingly proclaiming, "Oh, God!
+Media and public reaction to the marriage was largely negative.
+Some commentators believed Jackson was marrying a person he did not love, and it was speculated that Rowe was having a baby who may not have been biologically Jackson's.
+The Daily Mirror, a British tabloid newspaper, published a photograph of Rowe holding her head in her hands on the balcony of an Australian hotel with the caption "Oh, God!
 I've Just Married Michael Jackson."
+However, one Jackson biographer stated that Rowe's dismay in the photo was most probably due to the presence of paparazzi.

-Birth of Michael Jackson, Jr.
+Birth of Michael Joseph Jackson, Jr.

 Jackson and Rowe's first child together, Michael Joseph Jackson, Jr. (also known as "Prince"), was born on February 13, 1997, at Cedars-Sinai Medical Center in Los Angeles.
 The baby was nicknamed after Michael's grandfather and great-grandfather, who were both called Prince.
-After Rowe and Jackson cut the baby's umbilical cord together, Prince was taken to intensive care, where he spent five hours with only minor problems.
 He was subsequently taken by his father to Neverland Ranch.
-Prince's mother recuperated at a friend's house, upon her release from the hospital.
+Rowe recuperated at a friend's house, upon her release from the hospital.

 Six weeks after the birth, Rowe saw her son for the first time since his birth.
 She had met with Jackson to pose for photographs with their newborn son at a hotel.
-Upon arriving, Rowe was ushered into the hotel room, where she was given the infant to hold and told to smile for the camera with Michael.
-Afterward, she was sent on her way.
-Rowe did not want to become too attached to Prince, as she felt it would make her situation harder to deal with.
+Upon arriving, Rowe was ushered into the hotel room, where she was given the infant to hold and told to smile for the camera with Michael, then sent away.
+Rowe did not want to become attached to Prince, as she felt it would make her situation harder to deal with.
 At Neverland, Prince was cared for by a team of six nannies and six nurses during his first few months.
-According to one nanny who worked at the Californian ranch, Prince's mother was not a significant presence in the child's early life.
+According to one nanny who worked at the Ranch, Prince's mother was not a significant presence in the child's early life.
 "I saw her maybe three times and she seemed very sullen."